jessepav/lacygoill-wiki-backup/rofi.md

    - `-mesg '...'` command-line option
    - `-i` and `-p '...'` command-line options

-# Corrected examples from the manpage (they didn't work originally):
+# Corrected examples from the man page (they didn't work originally):

-                           ┌ for some reason, our manpage has wrong quotes │
+                           ┌ for some reason, our man page has wrong quotes │
     $ rofi -e "<span color='red'><b>This is still the end</b></span>" -markup